 Leverage is at the core of why futures markets feel intense.
 It is also the main reason traders lose money faster than they expect.
 Instead of needing the full amount to trade a contract, you only need to deposit a small percentage of its value, known as margin.
 The rest?
 Your broker covers it, allowing you to control a much larger position than your actual capital.

-Let’s break it down.
-Say you want to trade a crude oil futures contract worth $75,000.
-Instead of putting up the full amount, you might only need $5,000 in initial margin.
-That’s 15x leverage, meaning a 1% price move changes your account balance by 15%—whether for better or worse.
+Here is how it works.
+A trader looking to trade a crude oil futures contract worth $75,000 might only need $5,000 in initial margin.
+That is 15x leverage, meaning a 1% price move changes your account balance by 15%, whether for better or worse.

 If your position moves against you and your account balance falls below the maintenance margin level, your broker will issue a margin call, requiring you to deposit more funds.
-If you don’t, your position will be liquidated automatically to prevent further losses.
+If you do not, your position will be liquidated automatically to prevent further losses.

-See our definition of margin in trading to get a better picture of the mechanics of the driving force of leveraged markets.
+See the definition of margin in trading to get a better picture of the mechanics of the driving force of leveraged markets.

 Leverage is where a lot of futures traders get into trouble, especially early in their learning curve.